googlefonts/colr-gradients-spec/colr-gradients-spec.md

 * The PaintTransformed table is used to apply an affine transformation matrix to a sub-graph of paint tables, and the graphic operations they represent.
 The PaintRotate and PaintSkew tables support specific transformations specified as angles.

-* The PaintComposite table supports alternate composition and blending modes for two sub-graphs.
+* The PaintComposite table supports alternate compositing and blending modes for two sub-graphs.

 * The PaintColrGlyph table allows a color glyph definition, referenced by a base glyph ID, to be re-used as a sub-graph within multiple color glyphs.